Welcome to Sweden

 Cards as a means of payment

 Most shops, hairdressers, hotels, restaurants, cafés, nightclubs, as well as discotheques will accept credit cards.
 Our computerised taxis also accept the major charge cards.
+It's common that cash is not accepted as a payment method.

 There are hardly any telephone booths in Sweden.